-Coordinator Cindy Gardiner (<https://directory.westernsydney.edu.au/search/name/Cindy%20Gardiner/>)
+Coordinator Alfred Mupenzi (<https://directory.westernsydney.edu.au/search/name/Alfred Mupenzi/>)

-Description This subject includes the study of society, culture, gender, ethnicity, sexuality, and social class.
-It explores sociological understandings of the impact of the social on individuals and how this influences education, knowledge, society, and change.
+Description This subject includes the study of society, culture, gender, ethnicity, sexuality and social class.
+It explores sociological understandings of the impact of the social on individuals and how this influences education, knowledge, society and change.
 The subject addresses the diverse needs of children in complex contexts.
-It will provide students with opportunities to reflect on universal assumptions often imposed on children, families, and communities, through applying analytical tools and developing their professional identity as critical reflexive educators.
+It provides students with opportunities to reflect on universal assumptions often imposed on children, families and communities, through applying analytical tools and developing their professional identity as critical reflexive educators.
+This subject is included in the Foundation Phase of the Bachelor of Education.